Automatic Discovery and Description of Human Planning Strategies: General discussion

-In the light of our results, the main benefit of using the introduced pipeline is accelerating scientific discovery in research on decision-making and planning.
-Rather than trying to manually discover one strategy at a time, our method makes it possible to run many large experiments with many different environments and discover all of the strategies people use across those environments at once.
-Further, our method is more objective than the subjective and potentially biased person-centered manual approach.
+\paragraph{Summary} The main benefit of using the introduced pipeline is that it is more objective than visual inspection.
+Moreover, from a long-term perspective, our automatic method is a promising step towards leveraging artificial intelligence to accelerate scientific discovery in research on decision-making and planning.
+Rather than trying to manually discover one strategy at a time, our method makes it possible to run many large experiments with many different environments and discover the most representative strategies people use across those environments at once.
+A scientist interested in human planning could then invest his or her resources to other components of their research while waiting for the computations to finish.
+Afterwards, they could either start inspecting the data in search of more detailed strategies or use the found strategies as hypotheses to test in experimental studies.
+Further, our method is more objective than the subjective and potentially biased manual approach.
 Strategies and their descriptions are assigned based on mathematical likelihood and they are provably optimal under such probabilistic criteria, whereas people could introduce strategies based on their preconceptions and imperfect knowledge.
-Employing our pipeline in research could save precious time.
-A scientist interested in human planning could invest his or her resources to other components of their research while waiting for the computations to finish, unlike in the manual approach where he or she needed to perform all the steps alone.
-Finally, our method sometimes discovers strategies that scientists might have otherwise overlooked; one example thereof is Strategy 3 in Table~\ref{tab:strategies} which does not have a counterpart in the broad list of strategies found manually.
+Computers can tirelessly apply our rigorous, systematic procedure to all trials of all participants of numerous data sets.
+Our systematic, objective method might thereby be able to discover important strategies that scientists might otherwise overlook; one example thereof is Strategy~1 in Table~\ref{tab:strategies} which likely belongs to the set of frequently used strategies, but the manual analysis incorporated most of it to its generalization (Strategy 4).